TheForceEngine/TheForceEngine.github.io/downloads.md

 * Health damage flashes too fast when taking major damage.
 * The System UI doesn't quite work fully.
 * Sound volumes and attenuation do not match DOS.
-* Only 320x200 is supported for now, widescreen and higher resolutions will be coming back soon.
-* Cutscenes do not work.
-* Mission briefings do not work.
-* iMuse does not work - the fight track does not play (but the base track does).
-* You cannot bring up the PDA.
 * The Config option in the Escape menu does nothing.

 ### Timeline